 I do still feel some paranoia, so I tend to photograph my cheques with WiFi turned off, and using my Cell Phone Providers network (which is marginally more secure), but I have to remember that the feature exists in the first place.

 Today the CRTC rule about phone companies not being allowed to impose penalties for breaking contracts after 24 months becomes a reality!
+No more 3 year cell phone contracts!
 Today (June 3rd, 2015), the CRTC’s new rules come in to play:

 The CRTC’s Wireless Code (the Code) comes into effect on December 2, 2013.